I never thought the day would come when I would say “Your jet ski needs an iPhone”. But it makes sense when you start to think about it.

 - A phone for emergencies.

 - Don’t have to worry about damaging your new phone or losing it on the water.

 - Smartphones have GPS and apps that allow you to find your way back home when on the lake.

 - You can use the find friends app to find where your kids or friends are when they’re on the jet ski.
 This is HUGE if your kids always come home late when riding or if your friends get lost easily.

 The best perk is that we live in a world now where you can get smartphones for cheap along with pre-paid plans that are cheap too.
-It has gotten to the point now where it only make sense to have an extra smartphone in a good strong case in your jet ski.
+It has gotten to the point now where it only makes sense to have an extra smartphone in a good strong case in your jet ski.

-There’s other little details about this idea that I want to go over here in this post and show you how important it is for your jet ski, yes an inanimate object, to have its own smartphone.
+There are other little details about this idea that I want to go over here in this post and show you how important it is for your jet ski, yes an inanimate object, to have its own smartphone.

 The 2 Biggest Reasons